IBM/cp4ba-client-onboarding-scenario/21.0.3/Step 5 - Workflow Solution.md

     ![wf-env-variables](images/wf-env-variables.png)

 12. If you are showcasing ADP as a part of the scenario, enter the ADP host, username, password, and projectID in their respective fields.
+If you are not, set **adpEnabled** to false.

 13. For the **documentUploadPage** environment variable, enter the URL for the navigator admin and replace the `admin` at the end with `CODocumentUpload`.
 You will add this desktop to the navigator in a later step.